digitname/python-domain-tools/README.md

 - Extract domains from plain text, HTML, and Markdown inputs
 - Validate and categorize extracted domains
-- User authentication and authorization
+- User authentication and authorization with admin roles
 - Bulk import of domains from CSV files
 - Search functionality for stored domains
 - Export domains in CSV and JSON formats
-- RESTful API for programmatic access
+- RESTful API for programmatic access with rate limiting
 - Responsive web interface

 ## Installation